 If you reside or own property in the township of Adams, Clay, Jackson, or Washington in Hamilton County, bring in a picture ID and your library card from your local library.
 Hamilton East Public Library (HEPL) has a “reciprocal borrowing” agreement with the public libraries serving those areas.
-Once your information is verified with the local library, you will be able to use your home library card to borrow material and use other HEPL services (with the exception of e-services and interlibrary loan services).
+Once your information is verified with the local library, you will be able to use your home library card to borrow material and use other HEPL services (except for e-services and interlibrary loan services).

-If you live in the state of Indiana but outside of Hamilton County, library service may be obtained by presenting an Indiana Public Library Access Card (PLAC) and the public library card issued to you by your local public library.
+If you live in the state of Indiana, but outside of Hamilton County, you may obtain library service by presenting an Indiana Public Library Access Card (PLAC) and the public library card issued to you by your local public library.
 You may purchase a PLAC from your local public library, or you may purchase one when you register at HEPL.
 Once your information is verified, you will receive a HEPL card for as long as the PLAC is valid.

 If you live outside of the state of Indiana, you are not eligible to purchase a PLAC or obtain a library card.
-You may still use the other services offered by the library — you may browse the collections and periodicals, use the study rooms, attend children’s and adult programs, obtain reference services, or use the Computer Lab or wireless network.
+You may still use the other services offered by the library — you may browse the collections and periodicals, use the study rooms, attend children’s and adult programs, obtain reference services, or use the public computers or wireless network.

 Learn more about obtaining a library card here!